-The vibrant and lively Town of Blackfalds is only 12 kilometres north of Red Deer.
+Just north of Red Deer, the Town of Blackfalds is Central Alberta’s playground, where recreation opportunities abound.
 Be sure to visit the recently constructed Abbey Centre with an outdoor aquatic centre, running track, fitness area, field house, and arena.
 It also includes a massive 2,600 square foot indoor play space for children.
 There’s also various trails, parks, and an off-leash dog park available, all perfect options to keep active while in Blackfalds.

 North of Red Deer on AB 2A is Lacombe, the Mural Capital of Alberta.
 Visit Ellis Bird Farm and learn about the birds in your own backyard.
 Get lost in a corn maze and enjoy the animals and adventures at Kraay Family Farm.
 Go for a hike through JJ Collett natural area.
 Visit the arboretum, wander the lovely grounds and see Alberta’s only weed garden at the Lacombe Agricultural Research Centre.
 Spend a day building sandcastles at Aspen Beach Provincial Park.

 The town of Innisfail is just 15 minutes south of Red Deer on Highway 2.
 There’s no shortage of family-friendly things to see including a visit to Discovery Wildlife Park, the RCMP Dog Service Training Centre, the Double Tree Village Museum and the Historical Village.
 Innisfail has several local galleries, events and many golf courses in and around town.

 Red Deer’s Neighbouring Communities